Remi971/SmartGridSimulator/README.md

 # Smart Grid Simulator

-A smart electric grid simulator developed in C++ with a PyQt GUI.
+A smart electric grid simulator developped in C++ with a PyQt GUI.

 ## Functionalities